 I just came in from helping my wife spread mulch around her young arborvitae trees.
 Arborvitae are a species of Thuya, a genus also found in the Atlas Mountains.
-In the United States, they are often referred to by the Latin name, given to the tree by Jacques Cartier, the early French explorer who explored the St. Lawrence River, and gave Canada its name, too.
+In the United States, they are often referred to by the Latin name given to the tree by Jacques Cartier, the early French explorer who explored the St. Lawrence River, and gave Canada its name, too.
 His sailors, sick, possibly from scurvy, drank a tea made from the branches of the plant.
 The tea brought them back to health, so Cartier named it arborvitae, the tree of life.
+Today, few people suffer from scurvy, but one can still drink beer flavored by conifers.

 Thanksgiving is next week, a holiday celebrated to give thanks for the blessings of being an American.
 The early settlers, called Pilgrims in New England, faced a harsh winter and, having survived, thanked God for his grace and mercy.
 The tradition I was taught in elementary school emphasized the role of the Native Americans, some of whom kindly helped the Pilgrims, who were unfamiliar with the plants and animals of the New World.
 Fortunately for the Pilgrims, Native Americans did not perceive them as a band of asylum seekers, greet them with hostility, and send them back across the Atlantic.
 The United States has always depended on immigrants to fuel economic growth, and has a long history of welcoming immigrants, with the shameful exceptions of the Chinese and Japanese.